Infinicken/Richman4L/Richman4L/ExternalLibrary/readme.md

 I got it from here : https://github.com/auriou/FIGlet

-I have rewrite this library completely, I think I can even republish this library.
+I have rewrite this library completely, I think I can even republish this library, But I think I should learn more about FIGlet.

 ## FoggyConsole